The top court in America, the US Supreme Court, has ruled President Donald Trump's travel ban can go into full effect.

 "Making America safe is my number one priority.
 We will not admit those into our country we cannot safely vet," Mr Trump said.

-The restrictions come into effect on 18 October.
 So what's the story behind the US travel ban?

 On 27 January 2017, Donald Trump brought in a temporary travel ban which blocked people from seven countries from entering America.